 Months of entry

-This is a unique Masters programme that provides a balanced study of environmental hazards, disaster management, pre-event mitigation, disaster risk reduction and disaster relief, along with the development of technical, GIS and interpersonal skills, and crucial experience.
-It will enable graduates to critically assess the effectiveness of existing techniques, evaluate good practice and apply it to new situations.
+This Masters provides a balanced study of environmental hazard and disaster management, pre-event mitigation, disaster risk reduction, emergency planning, multi-agency disaster response, and disaster relief, along with the development of technical and interpersonal skills.
+It will enable you to critically assess the effectiveness of existing disaster risk management techniques, in order to evaluate good practice and apply it to new situations.
+The course is enriched with experiences for you and includes external project work, a two-week summer school, an overseas residential field course and provides the opportunity for additional extended field or work placements.

 Course content considers a range of hazards, from climate change to terrorism.
 You will explore the multifaceted nature of disasters and examine the operational, political and socio-cultural issues involved in disaster relief, including aspects of international law and the legal framework.
 You will assess risks and vulnerabilities, with case studies from the UK and other countries, to contrast developed and